ellenasakai/sakaiportfolio/final-project-part-one.md

     * sharing this information with others who might not be aware of how broadly used these tests are.
 </font>

+Set-Up: Personality tests are a factor in determining both hiring opportunities and psychological personality traits.
+There are over 2,500 personality tests.
+Conflict: As the tool remains a very powerful form of assessment, one might combat this by pointing out the ethical concerns and validity of measuring innumerable amounts of human personalities.
+Resolution: It is important to redetermine whether personality tests have an accurate say on one's hiring determination.

 ## Initial Sketches